Economic Activities in Russia: Primary, Secondary, Tertiary, and Quaternary

 Biggest company in Russia

 Which is the biggest company in Russia?
-The largest company is OMV Petrom, with a market value of $5.66 billion.
-It operates in the energy industry, focusing on oil and gas production.
-OMV Petrom was founded in 1997 and plays a vital role in the country’s economy.
+As of 2024, the largest company by revenue is Gazprom, the state-controlled energy giant, which reported revenue of about RUB 10.7 trillion (roughly $115 billion) in 2024.
+It operates in the energy industry, focusing on natural gas and oil production and transport.
+Gazprom was founded in 1989 and plays a vital role in the country’s economy.

 International Trade of Russia